Image

 Overview

 Non-commercial, multicentre, randomised, double-blind, parallel group, placebo-controlled clinical trial.
 Eligible patients were randomly assigned (1:1) using a secure, central, interactive, web-based response system, to intervention FCM or placebo arm.
-Time of observation 12 months [12 main study + 3 years follow up in substudy B].
+Time of observation: minimum of 8 months up to a maximum of 36 months.

 Primary Study Objective: Primary:

 Evaluation of the effect of i.v.
-FCM treatment compared with placebo on the risk of cardiovascular (CV) death, the risk of heart failure events (HFE*) (number of events and time to first event) during the 12-month follow-up and the change in quality of life (QoL) assessed using EQ-5D during the 8-month follow-up in patients with recent AMI and ID (with an implementation of a win ratio approach in a hierarchical descending order).
+FCM treatment compared with placebo on the risk of death, the risk of heart failure events (HFE*) (number of events and time to first event), NTproBNP concentration and the change in quality of life (QoL) assessed using EQ-5D during the follow-up up to 36-months in patients with recent AMI and ID (with an implementation of a win ratio approach in a hierarchical descending order).

 *HFE: unplanned hospitalization for HF (including unplanned visit at emergency department due to HF), ambulatory significant intensification of diuretic therapy (either starting i.v. loop diuretic or more than doubling oral loop diuretic dose or de novo initiation of oral loop diuretic therapy due to HF signs/symptoms).